 Veronicastrum virginicum is a native wildflower common to wet meadows in the eastern part of the United States.
 A handsome plant even before flowering, it stands up to seven feet tall with deep green leaves in groups of three to seven surrounding the upright stems in whorls like collars.
 The blooms are made up of hundreds of tiny white flowers on spikes that branch like candelabra.
 On the High Line they rise just above the matrix of grasses in the Chelsea Grasslands and draw your vision up out of the planting beds toward even taller perennials in the garden.
-Like so many of our native plants, Veronicastrum virginicum has medicinal uses – the plant purportedly gets its common name, Culver’s root, from a Doctor Culver, who prescribed the plant as a cathartic.
+Like so many of our native plants, Veronicastrum virginicum has medicinal uses—the plant purportedly gets its common name, Culver’s root, from a Doctor Culver, who prescribed the plant as a cathartic.

 Veronicastrum virginicum, or Culver’s root, was chosen for planting on the High Line by Johnny Linville, High Line gardener and Manager of Horticulture.
 The Veronicastrum is just one part of the legacy Johnny has left us.
-Visit it in his memory between West 18th and West 20th Streets.

 On the High Line between 18th and 20th streets.

 Our horticultural team counts on members and friends like you to help keep the High Line beautiful and thriving.
 Join our community of supporters who play an essential role in the High Line’s most important gardening projects.Become a High Line Member

 TD Bank is the Presenting Green Sponsor of the High Line.